 - Target broad match categories such as baseball fans or millennial moms.

-- Or display ads based on website visited, like CNBC.com.
+- Or display ads based on websites visited, like CNBC.com.

-Marketers almost have too many options at their hands to supercharge display advertising campaigns, and these five best practices will help you get the most out of your Google Display Network efforts.
+Marketers almost have too many options at their fingertips to supercharge Google Display campaigns, and these 5 best practices will help you get the most out of your GDN efforts.

 Have you been served an ad based on prior browsing or search history?

-Consumers, when researching or buying, visit multiple pages multiple times.
-Remarketing is a way to bring those audiences back; and dynamic remarketing is a way to leverage GDN for higher campaign ROI.
+When researching or buying a product, consumers visit multiple pages, multiple times.
+Remarketing is a way to bring those audiences back, and dynamic remarketing is a way to leverage GDN for higher campaign ROI.

-When launched, your campaign may reach users in a mobile game or an ecommerce site and remind them about your brand and products, potentially even offering an incentive such as a discount.
+When launched, your Google ads campaign may reach users in a mobile game or an eCommerce site and remind them about your brand and products, potentially even offering an incentive such as a discount.